 A two-minute silence was observed across the UK at 11:00 GMT on Tuesday, November 11, to mark Armistice Day.
 The commemoration, which took place at the Cenotaph in Whitehall and other landmarks, was ...

-The Princess of Wales commemorated Armistice Day with a Service of Remembrance at the National Memorial Arboretum Kate Middleton marked Armistice Day at a Service of Remembrance at the National ...
+The Princess of Wales commemorated Armistice Day with a Service of Remembrance at the National Memorial Arboretum Stephanie Petit is a Senior News Editor on the Royals team at PEOPLE.
+She first joined ...

 YPRES, Belgium (AP) — Red poppy flowers were dropped onto soldiers, politicians and onlookers from across the world gathered in western Belgium on Tuesday to commemorate the end of World War I. Today ...